oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

     loginPrompt?: 'email' | 'select-account' | 'sso';
     // Session persistence method.
 Defaults to `'cookie-session'` sessionType?: 'cookie-session' | 'bearer-token';
-    // External B2B system integration configuration
-    b2b?: {
-      // Whether to accept tokens issued by other systems allowB2B?: boolean;
+    // Whether to accept tokens issued by other systems acceptB2BRequests?: boolean;
-      // Create B2B access tokens for external services b2bServices?: {
+    // List of external B2B services to acquire tokens for b2bTargetedApps?: {
-        // Unique identifier of the external service
+      // Unique identifier of the B2B app
-        b2bServiceName: string;
+      appName: string;
-        // OAuth 2.0 scope to request for the service.
+      // OAuth 2.0 scope to request for the app.
 Usually end with `/.default` to request all permissions
-        b2bServiceScope: string;
+      scope: string;
     }[];
-    };
     // Enables verbose debug logging
     debug?: boolean;
     // Cookie behavior and expiration settings